American University of Afghanistan attack

 On 24 August 2016, attackers who are suspected members of the Taliban stormed the American University of Afghanistan in Kabul, Afghanistan, using a car bomb and automatic weapons.
 Thirteen people were killed, including seven university students, one policeman, three security guards at the university, a university professor (Naqib Ahmad Khpulwak) and Faculty of Computer Science (Omer Farooq Hazarbuz) was badly injured.
 Fifty to at least 53 people were injured, some critically.
 Three of the attackers were killed by Afghan Special Forces.
 This was the first direct attack on the university, although two professors were kidnapped just outside the university a few weeks earlier.

 Background

 Afghanistan had been experiencing a significant amount of terror attacks during the War in Afghanistan, including the large July 2016 Kabul bombing.
 In the past, incidents related to employees at the American University of Afghanistan include a terror attack on a restaurant in which around 21 people were killed, including two AUAF employees, and a kidnapping of two foreign professors by men dressed in Afghan National Police uniforms on August 7.
-American special forces later failed in an operation to try and rescue them.
+American special forces later failed in an operation to try to rescue them.

 The American University of Afghanistan was chartered in 2004 and established in 2006.
 It is an "Independent, self-governing, not-for-profit university operating on the US liberal arts model".
 Founded by Dr. Sharif Fayez, it is Afghanistan's "top institution for higher education", with many foreign employees, and is supported in part by prominent U.S. politicians.